 Like many painters he has held a variety of odd jobs – landscaper, gravedigger, chicken catcher, art teacher, museum installer, graphic designer, and college instructor.

 He works full time now as a professional artist/painter.
-His work can be found in many corporate and private collections as well as the Southern Alleghenies Museum of Art, The Westmoreland Museum of American Art and The University Museum at Indiana University of Pennsylvania
+His work can be found in many corporate and private collections as well as the Southern Alleghenies Museum of Art, The Westmoreland Museum of American Art and The University Museum at Indiana University of Pennsylvania.

 Ron’s interest in plein art painting led to the formation of The Plein-Air Painters of Western Pennsylvania.
 The group meets informally to paint Pittsburgh from April through November.
+In addition, his work has appeared in 12 films which were shot in the Pittsburgh region.